rezaca/btep/index.md

     content: |-
       **"Time to be an Outlier"**

-      Improving upon the common sense of our youth through real-world applications, in order to construct socially robust and diverse networks
+      Improving upon the common sense of our youth through real-world applications, in order to construct socially robust and diverse networks.
     image: "/images/Dinner 2017.jpg"
     actions:
     - label: Learn More